You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 We are offering our 'Online Safety for DSLs' training via either face to face or virtual sessions, which can be booked via The Education People's training platform.

-In 2022, Keeping Children Safe in Education (KCSIE) was updated with a requirement for all governors and trustees to receive appropriate safeguarding and child protection (including online) training at induction, which is regularly updated.
+Keeping Children Safe in Education (KCSIE) requires for all governors and trustees to receive appropriate safeguarding and child protection (including online) training at induction, which is regularly updated.
 This course will help ensure all governors and trustees understand their safeguarding obligations.

-To compliment this course, The Education Safeguarding Service also provide a separate, additional live training session for Kent governors with specific responsibility for safeguarding; we recommend the safeguarding governor and chair of governors access this additional training to explore the local Kent processes and their specific roles and responsibilities in more depth.
-This training can be booked centrally via governor hub.
+To compliment this course, the LADO Education Safeguarding Advisory Service also provide a separate, additional live training session for Kent governors with specific responsibility for safeguarding; we recommend the safeguarding governor and chair of governors access this additional training to explore the local Kent processes and their specific roles and responsibilities in more depth.
+This training can be booked centrally via governorhub.

-Bespoke training for governors can be commissioned directly via the Education Safeguarding Service.
+Bespoke training for governors can be commissioned directly via the LADO Education Safeguarding Advisory Service

 This two hour course provides essential child protection training for staff working with children in early years settings in line with requirements outlined in national and local guidance.
 The course will help give staff the knowledge and skills to recognise and respond to possible abuse and identify their own responsibilities for keeping children safe.